 The available epidemiological studies in the human body of evidence that evaluated the association between exposure to PFOS and infectious disease resistance include: (1) three prospective birth cohort studies in Demark, Norway and Japan that evaluated maternal exposure and (2) a cross-sectional analysis of adult residents in the Ohio Valley with higher PFOA in drinking water (part of the C8 studies) (see Table 13 for study details).
 The Danish birth cohort study evaluated hospitalization from infectious diseases (which is of greater severity and likely results in less sensitivity) and the remaining studies looked at any infection or the frequency of self-reported common infections (the specific infections examined varied across studies).
-The birth cohorts also varied in the time period between exposure (birth) and measurement of the disease and on their statistical models (e.g., β -coefficients/linear regression, Poisson regression).
+The birth cohorts also varied in the time period between exposure (birth) and measurement of the disease and on their statistical models (e.g., $\beta$ -coefficients/linear regression, Poisson regression).
 The Danish birth cohort study and the C8 study evaluated exposure response relationships using quartiles of exposure to PFOS (the lowest exposure group served as the comparison group) and the latter also calculated ORs for continuous log transformed PFOS level.
-Both the Danish and Japanese study reported findings for males and females separately as well as combined (see Table 13 for additional details).

-Table 21.
-Su Table 21.
-Summary of PFOS and Selected Data on Infectious Disease in Humans Possible sources of Exposure Disease PFOS Results heterogeneity measurement timing Study Hospitalization for infectious diseases Adj.
-IRR (95% Cl) Highest vs. lowest All: 1.00 (0.76-1.32) F: 1.59 (1.02-2.49) M: 0.77 (0.54-1.12) Trend All: 1.0 (0.91-1.09) F: 1.18 (1.03, 1.36) M: 0.90 (0.80-1.02) lower sensitivity of the outcome (hospitalization vs. incidence) no measure of specific diseases for incidence or frequency developmental exposure metric Maternal Fei (2010) Gastroenteritis (No. episodes/ frequency) β (95% Cl) ^a 0.03 (-0.04-0.10) only study of this disease frequency as measure developmental exposure metric Maternal 0-3 day post delivery Granum (2013) Otitis media (any) NR (no association) developmental exposure metric incidence as measure Maternal 0-3 day post delivery Granum (2013) Adj.OR (95% Cl) All: 1.40 (0.33-6.00) F: 1.43 ((0.17-12.30) M: 1.38 (0.18-10.60) developmental exposure metric incidence as measure Maternal Okada (2012) Common cold (No. episodes/ β(95% Cl) 3 yrs 0.01 (-0.02-0.05) developmental exposure metric frequency as measure Maternal 0-3d post delivery Granum (2013) frequency) Adj.
-OR (95%Cl) (continuous) ^b 0.89 (0.60-1.33) developmental exposure metric frequency as measure Adult Current Looker (2014) Flu (any) Adj.
-OR (95%Cl) (continuous) ^b 0.97 (0.58-1.63) outcome in adults Adult Current Looker (2014)
+Both Table 21.
+Su Immary of PFOS and Select ed Data on Infectious Disease in Humans Disease PFOS Results Possible sources of heterogeneity Exposure measurement timing Study Hospitalization for infectious diseases Adj.
+IRR (95% Cl) Highest vs. lowest All: 1.00 (0.76-1.32) F: 1.59 (1.02-2.49) M: 0.77 (0.54-1.12) Trend All: 1.0 (0.91-1.09) F: 1.18 (1.03, 1.36) M: 0.90 (0.80-1.02) lower sensitivity of the outcome (hospitalization vs. incidence) no measure of specific diseases for incidence or frequency developmental exposure metric Maternal Fei (2010) Gastroenteritis (No. episodes/ frequency) β(95% Cl) a 0.03 (-0.04-0.10) only study of this disease frequency as measure developmental exposure metric Maternal 0-3 day post delivery Granum (2013) Otitis media (any) NR (no association) developmental exposure metric incidence as measure Maternal 0-3 day post delivery Granum (2013) Adj.OR (95% CI) All: 1.40 (0.33-6.00) F: 1.43 ((0.17-12.30) M: 1.38 (0.18-10.60) developmental exposure metric incidence as measure Maternal Okada (2012) Common cold (No. episodes/ β(95% Cl) 3 yrs 0.01 (-0.02-0.05) developmental exposure metric frequency as measure Maternal 0-3d post delivery Granum (2013) frequency) Adj.
+OR (95%Cl) (continuous) b 0.89 (0.60-1.33) developmental exposure metric frequency as measure Adult Current Looker (2014) Flu (any) Adj.
+OR (95%Cl) (continuous) b 0.97 (0.58-1.63) outcome in adults Adult Current Looker (2014)